Beacon’s Beach / Oil Piers

 Beacon’s Beach.

 No explanation.
 No origin story.
-No acknowledgment of what came before.
+No recognition of what came before.
 Just a name, printed as if it had always been there.

-The name “Oil Piers” was a description, a memory, a direct reference to the structures that shaped both the shoreline and the culture around them.
-It was a name that came from use, from repetition, from people showing up over and over again.
+The name “Oil Piers” was a direct reference to the structures that shaped both the shoreline and the culture around them.
+It was a name that came from use, from repetition, from people showing up every day for years.

-And wondering why, when given the chance, no one thought to keep it.
+And I can’t help but wonder why, when given the chance, no one thought to keep it.

 Next